 Great areas for bars and cafes:

-- Calle Marques de Larios – For the best of Malaga’s bars and cafés, you could do no wrong by heading to the main artery through the historical centre, the Calle Marques de Larios (known locally just as Calle Larios).
+- Calle Marques de Larios – For the best of Malaga’s bars and cafés, you could do no wrong by heading to the main artery through the historical center, the Calle Marques de Larios (known locally just as Calle Larios).
 From there you can explore the back streets that radiate off in either direction, all dotted with bars and cafes for every taste.
 Keep going to the top of Calle Larios and into the rabbit warren of the old town to find some real foodie gems.

 - Cathedral of Malaga – Coming off Calle Larios are streets leading east to the Cathedral of Malaga.
 For a large serving of history with your meal, head past the Cathedral towards the Alcazaba and the newly revealed Roman Theatre facing the terrace of El Pimpi, the oldest bar in town (a real treat inside), before leading to a collection of cafes on Calle Alcazabilla and through to Picasso’s birthplace, Plaza el Merced.

-- Quick Bites – A couple of favorites to try for a quick bite and a glass of wine are Los patios de Beatas, Gorki and Lo Gueño
+- Quick Bites – A couple of favorites to try for a quick bite and a glass of wine are Los patios de Beatas, Gorki and Lo Gueño.

 Andalucia is home to the Mediterranean diet; delicious salads, freshly caught seafood and piles of “Pescaito Frito” (fried fish) adorn Sunday lunch tables along the coast.